 - b.
 In hearings involving more than one respondent student, the Hearing Board Advisor, at his or her discretion, may permit the hearing concerning each student to be conducted separately. - c.
 The complainant and the respondent have the right to be assisted by any advisor they choose, at their own expense.
 The complainant and the respondent are responsible for presenting their own cases and; therefore, advisors are not permitted to speak or to participate directly in any hearing before a hearing body.
 Written notification of the name and relationship of an advisor to the complainant or respondent must be submitted to the Hearing Board Advisor at least 24 hours prior to the hearing. - d.
 The complainant, the respondent and the hearing body shall have the privilege of presenting witnesses, subject to questioning. - e.
 Respondents have the right to remain silent, although present, at disciplinary hearings.
 They may refuse to answer any question or questions and shall participate in the remainder of the hearing.
 Remaining silent or refusing to answer questions shall not be construed as an admission of responsibility, or used against the student. - f.
 Statements given in disciplinary hearings are confidential in nature and may not be discussed outside of the hearing and/or discipline process. - g.
 Lying or intentionally misleading the Board/Hearing Officer will not be tolerated, and may be referred for disciplinary action. - h.
 Pertinent records, exhibits and written statements may be accepted as evidence for consideration by a hearing body at the discretion of the chairperson and/or the Hearing Board Advisor. - i.
 All procedural questions are subject to the final decision of the chairperson of the hearing body and/or the Hearing Board Advisor. - j.
 After the hearing, the hearing body shall determine (by majority vote if the hearing body consists of more than one person) whether the student violated each section of the Student Code of Conduct the student is charged with violating.
 Hearing body deliberations to determine responsibility shall be conducted in confidential, closed sessions, as are any sanctioning portions. - k.
 The hearing body's determination of responsibility shall be made if a preponderance of the information, that is, the facts and information, presented in the hearing are such that the hearing officer or hearing board finds it more likely than not that the respondent is responsible for the offense as charged. - 1.
 Strict rules of evidence do not apply at campus disciplinary hearings.
 Although first hand testimony is preferable, written statements, hearsay testimony and other evidence are allowed, subject to the discretion of the hearing chair and/or Hearing Board Advisor. - m.
 Following the final decision of the hearing body, the respondent, will be informed of the determination and recommended sanction, if any, within ten business days.
-Victims are entitled to know the results of disciplinary conferences and or hearings involving alleged crimes of violence or non-forcible sex offenses when they request this information in writing from the University, as defined by the Family Educational Rights and Privacy Act.
-Both the respondent and the complainant/victim, upon written request, will be notified in writing of the results of any hearing involving alleged crimes of violence or non-forcible sex offenses.
-Victims of an alleged sexual assault will be provided with notification in writing of the outcome of the disciplinary hearing against the alleged respondent, as required by the Campus Security Act.
+In cases of sexual assault and/or physical violence, the complainant shall also be informed of the determination. - 5.
+There shall be a record, usually an audio tape recording, of all hearings before a Hearing Board.
+Deliberations shall not be recorded.
+The official hearing record will be a transcription of the audio tape recording.
+An official hearing record may be made at the expense of the appellant.
+Students are cautioned that information contained in official hearing records is strictly confidential, and should only be used in matters of campus appeals.
+The record shall be the property of the University.